Welcome

 Climbing

 Groombridge is justifiably famous for Harrison's Rocks, the sandstone outcrop to the south of the village.
-To find out more about the Rocks and climbing locally, indoors and out, visit Chris Tullis's websites www.evolutionindoorclimbing.co.uk and www.softrockclimbing.co.uk.
+To find out more about the Rocks and climbing locally, indoors and out, visit the British Mountaineering Council's website www.thebmc.co.uk.

-A wide range of rock climbing courses are also offered by Sarah Cullen - see her website at www.rockclimbingclasses.co.uk for more information.
+A wide range of rock climbing courses are offered by Sarah Cullen - see her website at www.rockclimbingstore.co.uk for more information.

 Spa Valley Railway

-*The railway expects to open its extension from Groombridge to Eridge in mid-to-late 2009, at which point it will enjoy interchange facilities with main line services on the London-Uckfield line.
+*At Eridge there are interchange facilities with main line services on the London-Uckfield line.